The Nikon Group's basic policies and views on corporate governance are defined in the Corporate Governance Guideline.

 Furthermore, the Nikon Long-term Environmental Vision is set up and the Sustainability Committee and the Environmental Subcommittee thereunder will promote environmental protection activities in order to pass down a sound environment to the next generation and to enable sustainable development of society.

-Reporting/consulting hotlines such as the "Code of Conduct Hotline" will be established and operated to ensure compliance across the Nikon Group, through preventing and rectifying acts which violate social norms and/or corporate ethics.
+A whistleblowing hotline will be established and operated to ensure compliance across the Nikon Group, through preventing and rectifying acts which violate social norms and/or corporate ethics.
 Persons who provided information via the reporting/consulting hotlines will not be subject to any disadvantageous treatment because of such reporting.

 Upon the implementation of a defined-benefit corporate pension plan, the Company establishes the Pension Committee headed by the CFO and composed of the general managers of the finance and human resources divisions, and determines the policy for asset management.